 This post is sponsored by The Animal Farm Foundation and the BlogPaws Professional Pet Blogger Network.
 I am being compensated for helping spread the word about the The Majority Project, but Daily Dog Tag only shares information we feel is relevant to our readers.
 Animal Farm Foundation is not responsible for the content of this article.

 From Kristen: “Daisy just had her 9th birthday on Feb 8th.
-She is my 75 pound lap dog!
-She loves cuddle time on the couch with us and cuddling with her sister Aria.
+She is my 75-pound lap dog!
+She loves cuddling with us on the couch and cuddling with her sister Aria.
 Daisy also loves running around in the snow and trying to eat it.
-The only toys she is allowed to have are marrow bones because last year she needed major GI surgery after ingesting stuffing from soft toys.
+The only toys she is allowed to have are marrow bones because last year, she needed major GI surgery after ingesting stuffing from soft toys.

 A month after her surgery she was back to normal playing around with her sister Aria.
 There are certain people who are alarmed by Daisy due to her breed and size but I always tell them just to say hi to her and pet her, all she wants is a little love!
 People need to understand it’s not the breed of the dog that they need to worry about, it’s how these animals are raised.

-When asked what kind of dog I have I get mixed emotions.
-Some people will rave how good Pit bulls are, how they have two at home and are not a bully breed.
+When asked what kind of dog I have, I get mixed emotions.
+Some people will rave about how good Pit bulls are, how they have two at home, and are not a bully breed.

-Aria is the most precious dog I’ve owned and she is my heart.”
+Aria is the most precious dog I’ve had, and she is my heart.”